singnet/dev-portal/docs/products/AIMarketplace/Forcomers/snet-full-guide-mainnet/index.md

 Use [Publisher Portal](https://publisher.singularitynet.io/) for registration in mainnet (Production).
 If you want to use testnet (sepolia) do steps below:

-1) Create an Identity in snet-cli for mainnet, if you already have an account with Ether, then you can use it, as an example:
+1) Create an Identity in snet.cli for mainnet, if you already have an account with Ether, then you can use it, as an example:

 `snet identity create <IDENTITY> key --private-key <PVT-KEY> --network mainnet`